sisinflab/IR-RS-with-LLM-survey/README.md

 > A Survey of Information Retrieval and Recommender System in the era of Large Language Models: Two sides of the same Task

 Our goal is to provide a transparent, reproducible, and lasting resource for the research community.
 Here you will find the comprehensive list of all papers surveyed, details on our data collection and analysis protocol, and supplemental information that extends the main paper.
+Since the aim of this project is also to monitor future research publications on the topic, if you believe your work should be included, please feel free to contact any of the corresponding [authors](#authors).

 ## Information Retrieval